 AmaKristina Stateroom Decor

-Unique to AmaKristina is the color palette and finishes of the rooms.
-They’re mostly a cream color with bright walls and dark accents, like the dark granite used in the bathrooms and the desk color if there is a desk in the stateroom.
+Unique to AmaKristina are the color palette and room finishes.
+They’re mostly a cream color with bright walls and dark accents like the dark granite used in the bathrooms and the desk color if there is a desk in the stateroom.

 We opted to have our beds pushed together to create one double bed.
 The headboards each had a reading light for each guest.
 Next to Dan’s side of the bed were outlets and USB ports.
 There were more electrical outlets by the desk.

-Channels on the television were limited but included news channels like BBC, Aljeezera, and CNN.
+Channels on television were limited but included news channels like BBC, Aljeezera, and CNN.

 Bathrooms and Bathroom Amenities